gwonhong/pyenv-local-venv/README.md

 # pyenv-local-venv

-`pyenv-local-venv` is a [pyenv](https://github.com/pyenv/pyenv) plugin that simply creates Python venv to a current(or specific) directory.
+`pyenv-local-venv` is a [pyenv](https://github.com/pyenv/pyenv) plugin that simply creates Python venv at current(or specific) directory.
 So you must install `pyenv` in advance to use this plugin.

 If you need to manage your virtual environments more systematically, checkout [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
 I created this plugin because I needed a simpler solution for my use case after trying that plugin.

-## Features
+## Summary

-- Easy creation of local virtual environments
+- You can create a Python virtual environment of specific version at current directory by `pyenv local-venv 3.12.1 .venv`
-- Seamless integration with `pyenv`
+- No other features like auto-activation.
+I depend on VSCode's virtual environment detection feature for auto-activation.

 ## Installation